-Operational costs is the biggest cost driver for the Swedish banks, corresponding to around half of total costs in 2017, cf. figure.
-OTHER COSTS In addition, banks need to cover costs related to:
+Operational costs is the biggest cost driver for the Swedish banks, corresponding to almost half of total costs in 2018, cf. figure.

+OTHER COSTS

+In addition, banks need to cover costs related to:

 - Liquidity requirements; banks are obliged to keep a liquidity reserve (see appendix, p.
-58). - Expected losses; some borrowers default on their loans, e.g. due to unemployment.
+70). - Expected losses; some borrowers default on their loans, e.g. due to unemployment.
 This is a cost to the banks, which is covered through the lending margin.
-In 2017, this amounted to just about 4% of total costs. - Finally, banks pay a resolution fee, which can be viewed as a tax on financial liabilities (see appendix p.
-58).
-Decomposition of costs for Swedish banks in 2017
+In 2018, this amounted to just about 3% of total costs. - Finally, banks pay a resolution fee and a deposit guarantee fee, which can be viewed as a tax on financial liabilities (see appendix, p.
+70).

 Note: Return on equity is in this figure included in total costs.
+Nordea is included.
 Based on data for the four largest banks.

-Source: SNL database Small banks are gaining market shares in Sweden The Swedish credit market is dominated by four big banks: Handelsbanken, Nordea, SEB and Swedbank.
+Source: SNL database

+Small banks are gaining market shares in Sweden

+The Swedish credit market is dominated by four big banks: Handelsbanken, Nordea, SEB and Swedbank.
 Together, they make up just below 70% of the Swedish credit market (based on data from SCB), cf. figure.

 Nordea is the largest of the four banks with a strong presence in Denmark, Norway and Finland.
-However, on the Swedish market, Nordea is the smallest of the four big banks with a market share of around 13%.
+However, on the Swedish market, Nordea is the smallest of the four big banks with a market share of around 12%.
 Swedbank and Handelsbanken are the two largest banks in Sweden with some 21% of the total credit market.

 Since 2010, three out of the four largest banks have lost market shares, with Nordea experiencing the biggest decline, losing around 3 percentage points.
 SEB is the only one of the four largest banks to have increased its market share.

 Small banks in Sweden have collectively gained market shares since 2010 through strong growth in lending.
 For example, Länsförsäkringar Bank has more than doubled its credit portfolio since 2010.
-Other medium-sized banks such as Sparbanken Skåne, have also seen strong growth in lending.
+Other medium-sized banks have also seen strong growth in lending.
 This category also includes many non-listed cooperative banks.
-Many consumer credit banks have also been growing rapidly in this period, including e.g. Ikano Bank.
-In total, Swedish banks have increased their credit volume by some 42% since 2010, corresponding to average annual credit growth of some 5%.
-Shares of the total credit market (including mortgages, corporate loans etc.) in 2017
+Many consumer credit banks have also been growing rapidly in this period, including e.g. Resurs Bank.

+In total, Swedish banks have increased their credit volume by some 50% since 2010, corresponding to average annual credit growth of some 5%.

+Shares of the total credit market (including mortgages, corporate loans etc.) in 2018

+Market share growth since 2010 (percentage points)

-Note: The size of the circle indicates the market share in 2017.
-For example; Handelsbanken had a market share of 21% in 2017.
-This market share is down around 2 percentage points since 2010, despite a credit growth 32%.
-In order to have had unchanged market share, Handelsbanken would have needed growth of around 42%.
+Note: The size of the circle indicates the market share in 2018.
+For example; Handelsbanken had a market share of 21% in 2018.
+This market share is down around 2 percentage points since 2010, despite a credit growth of 39%.
+In order to have an unchanged market share, Handelsbanken would have needed a credit growth of around 50% over the respective period.
+For 2018, data for Nordea come from its Swedish branch following to the reallocation of the parent company to Finland.
+Source: SCB